“. . . Stand in front of more interesting stuff”

 The photo above is of Don Senas, Fire Dancer [NIKON Z 6, VR Zoom 24-105mm f/4G IF-ED, Mode = Aperture Priority, ISO 100, 1/320, ƒ/4, (35mm = 75)]

-Last night was the only time I have had the class join me for an actual photo shoot that they can watch, take some photos to help remember the occasion, but primarily have the opportunity to watch pros and what they do on a photo shoot using studio strobes to improve the lighting.
+Last night was the only time I had the class join me for an actual photo shoot that they could watch, take some photos to help remember the occasion, and primarily have the opportunity to observe pros and what they do on a photo shoot using studio strobes to improve the lighting.

 Fire Dancer Six hula keiki (children) in Hawaiian [NIKON Z 6, VR Zoom 24-105mm f/4G IF-ED, Mode = Aperture Priority, ISO 100, 1/250, ƒ/4, (35mm = 24)]